DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Monday, September 21
 - Freedom and Slavery in the Greek World
-- **Homework (due before class)**: Read the passage from [Aristotle](https://drive.google.com/drive/folders/1oXvzf0sz8Rp1kkTTWX4YITnK4wPamaQP?usp=sharing) on slavery and watch my short lecture on [ancient slavery].
-Select a passage from Aristotle and jot down your reflections on it in your commonplace book.
+- **Homework (due before class)**: Read the passage from [Aristotle](https://drive.google.com/drive/folders/1oXvzf0sz8Rp1kkTTWX4YITnK4wPamaQP?usp=sharing) on slavery.
+Select a passage from Aristotle and reflect on what it tells us about the basis of slavery in the ancient world in your commonplace book.

 ### Wednesday, September 23
 - Slavery and The Household